skyms/ReservationsAPIPRD/APIDesign/endpoints.md

 ## Reservations
+Reservations object is a collection of reservations made by user.
+Reservations object support pagination with offset, limit and count.
+### Properties
 | Name | Type | Description |
 | --- | --- | --- |
 | offset | string | The unique ID of the Reservation. |